 What is DHCP?

-- A network device attempts to connect to the Internet.
+- Your go on your computer to connect to the Internet.

-- DHCP updates the appropriate network servers with the IP address and other configuration information.
+- DHCP then updates the appropriate network servers with the IP address and other configuration information for your computer.